A Serious Flanders

 "A Serious Flanders" is a two-part episode of the American animated television series The Simpsons.
 It is the sixth and seventh episodes of the thirty-third season and the 712th and 713th episodes overall.
 Part One premiered on the Fox network in the United States on November 7, 2021, while Part Two premiered on November 14, 2021.
 Both parts are written by Cesar Mazariegos.
 Part One is directed by Debbie Mahan, while Part Two is directed by Matthew Faughnan.

-It is the series' fourth two-part episode.
+The series' fourth two-part episode, it is a parody of prestige television and is set outside the series' normal continuity.
+Brian Cox, Cristin Milioti, Chris O'Dowd, Timothy Olyphant, and Jessica Paré guest starred.
 Both parts received overwhelmingly positive reception from critics, with some citing both of them as being one of the best episodes to happen in the last decade of the show.
+The title is a reference to the 2009 film A Serious Man, while the plot is inspired by television series Fargo, as well as the continued rise of prestige premium drama on cable and streaming.
+The introduction featuring the "Simpflix" streaming service is a parody of Netflix.